Surgery News

 Warning following reports of scammers targeting patients

-a phone call from someone masquerading as a medical professional associated with their practice.
+We have received notification from our ICB that a patient at a local GP practice has received a phone call from someone masquerading as a medical professional associated with their practice.
 They alleged they were a “senior health advisor” who worked alongside the practice

 in question.

-ongoing.
+The caller engaged the patient initially by asking about their medical problems, both old and ongoing.
 Once a rapport had been established, the caller then offered them some medication which they could try at a cost, then proceeded to ask for bank details to proceed with payment.

 Although we are not aware of anyone targeting our patients directly, if you receive such a call, please contact the practice and call the police via 101.
 Please note that we would never ask for bank details.